Status and phase

 Bronchiolitis is a common viral infection of the small airways of infants and some affected infants will require hospital admission.
 Severe bronchiolitis is a marker for greatly increased risk of developing both preschool wheeze and subsequent school age asthma.
 Since epidemiological studies suggest that exposure to microbial products protects against preschool wheeze, lysates of bacteria may prevent the development of wheeze after bronchiolitis, with long-term beneficial consequences.

 BLIPA is a phase 2b, randomised, double blind, placebo-controlled study, investigating the efficacy superiority of bacterial lysate (Broncho Vaxom) capsules over placebo, in reducing wheeze in infants after severe bronchiolitis.
-The primary end point of the study is parent-reported, healthcare-professional confirmed wheeze at 19-24 months.
-The study aims to test bacterial lysate capsules (3.5mg over 24 months) for safety, efficacy, and to advance mechanistic understanding of its action.
+The primary end point of the study to establish whether there is superiority of oral Broncho-Vaxom over placebo in reducing the number of parent-reported wheeze episodes by 12 months post IMP/placebo initiation.
+The study aims to test bacterial lysate capsules (3.5mg over 12-24 months) for safety, efficacy, and to advance mechanistic understanding of its action.

 Full description